Clipless MTB Pedal and Cleat Systems

 have lost float mobility.
 People with bad knees really like these pedals for their angular and lateral

-Cleats are standard two hole pattern and the pedals come with 5 degrees of angular (rotational) float
+Cleats are standard two hole pattern and the latest pedals in the series come with 5 degrees of

-and 5mm of lateral (side to side) float, but vary with release angle of 13 or 17 degrees.
+angular (rotational) float and 6mm of lateral (side to side) float, but vary with release angle of 13

 Riders love these pedals for their simplicity, durability, and functionality including very good mud shedding